bronzwikgk/pariwip/README.md

 *a work in progress repo for shunyaTech internal team.

-a one of a kind stylesheet for stylesheets.
+a one of a kind stylesheet for stylesheets || style-statement. a style statement
-[  currently for client side rendering in dom ]
 --
 pari, an extremely light and super fast CSS framework, works like a blueprint for your next design project.